Notebooks are available to all organizations on the Growth, Enterprise, and Scholarship plans.

 ![Amplitude](https://amplitude.com/web_metadata.png), would show the following in your notebook:

 ?raw=1 at the end of the URL to get the embeddable version.

 Users are able to collaborate on notebooks by adding multiple owners.
-In order to do it you just need to click on 'More' at the top of the page and then select 'Modify ownership'.
+To add additional owners or to modify ownership of a notebook, click on 'Share' at the top of the page and then select 'Modify Ownership'.